artem-zyktin/logger/README.md

 1) Do not use the same policy for different logger

+2) Do not use the same policy twice in the logger

-2) If you really need to use the same policies for different loggers - bypass implementation of `initialized_policy` and `releasable_policy`.
+3) If you really need to use the same policies for different loggers - bypass implementation of `initialized_policy` and `releasable_policy`.
 Then initialization and releasing moments of policies is your responsibility.

 ## Concepts